rymdkraftverk/level1/README.md

 ### Timer

 Timer starts at 0 and counts up to duration.
+(60 = Approx. 1 sec)

 #### create(duration: number) => object